dikshakatyal/Healthcare-and-Medical-Analysis/README.md

-# 🏥 Healthcare CKD Prediction Dashboard
+# 🏥 Healthcare CKD Prediction and EHR Analysis

 An interactive Healthcare Analytics project focused on Chronic Kidney Disease (CKD) prediction and patient health analysis using Power BI and Streamlit dashboards.